-Regulatory Compliance and Distributing the Safety Use Information
+Regulatory Compliance and Providing the Safety Use Information

-In order to achieve the WSSD 2020 Goal and SDGs, many countries are now enacting new laws or renewing regulations related to chemical substance management.
+In order to achieve the SDGs, many countries in the world are now enacting new laws or renewing regulations related to chemicals management.
 Compliance with these laws is the foundation of sustainable business and Mitsui Chemicals implements various measures to ensure our legal compliance.
-Also, information communication throughout the supply chain is indispensable for chemicals management from product development to disposal (product stewardship).
-We are making extra efforts to convey information about the safe handling of our products—even beyond attaching the legally-specified Safety Data Sheets (SDSs) and labels.
+Also, providing information throughout the supply chain is indispensable for product stewardship.
+We are making extra efforts to provide information about the safe handling of our products—even beyond attaching the legally-specified Safety Data Sheets (SDSs) and labels.

 Compliance with New or Revised Regulations Related to Chemical Substances

-Following the EU REACH regulations that systematically changed the chemical management system, many countries are also strengthening their local regulations.
-A number of revisions to the laws and regulations concerning existing chemical substances will also take place.
-Led by the Mitsui Chemicals Global Chemical Regulation Compliance Team, in which all business and corporate divisions participate, we constantly investigate and rapidly implement group-wide response measures for these new or revised laws and regulations in each country.
+Following the EU REACH regulations that systematically changed the chemicals management system, many countries are also strengthening their local regulations.
+A number of revisions to laws and regulations will also take place.
+We have formed a cross-organizational team, in which all business and corporate divisions participate, to formulate response measures for newly enforced or revised laws and regulations in each country.
 Working together with raw materials manufacturers, our internal supply chain, and suppliers, we remain fully compliant with laws and implement risk management measures systematically.

 Chemical information Sharing and Exchange under Reporting Partnership in supply chain.